department-of-veterans-affairs/vagov-content/pages/dst/index.md

 template: detail-page

 # The title of the tab.
-title: Decision Support Tool Demo
+title: Veterans Community Care Program Eligibility Tool

 # The <h1> visible on the page
 display_title: Veterans Community Care Program Eligibility Tool